zigotica/mechanical-keyboards/z12/readme.md

 ## Main use
 This layout allows me to configure shortcuts and rotary encoder actions for several apps (i.e. sketch, terminal, browser, ...).

+With the use of my [active-app-qmk-layer-updater](https://github.com/zigotica/active-app-qmk-layer-updater) script I can even change layers automatically when moving across apps in the operating system, no need to press a switch to change layer anymore.
+Go have a look.

 ## Images
 See high res pictures clicking the images on this gallery: